keyboard_arrow_up

 Abrasive Materials Conveyors

-Move coarse, rough materials at a slow pace.
-Abrasive materials conveyors often use compressed air to move the material through the system efficiently.
+These conveyors are designed to transport coarse, rough materials at a slower pace.
+Typically, they utilize compressed air to efficiently move the material through the system.

 Air Conveyors